dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/20-contrib-guide.md

 toc: true
 ---

+Mandatory guide for anyone wanting to contribute to this project.

 ## Contributing to this project

-This project is very much still in its infancy and there are many areas where help is needed.
+The Copilot is still in its infancy and there are many areas where help is needed.
 These include:
 - Manually testing features/scenarios and finding bugs and edge cases
 - Writing unit tests